JerryI/wljs-docs/docs/frontend/Troubleshooting/Troubleshooting.md

 - `Reload window`
 - `Clear cache and reload`

+## Cells did not load correctly
+It happens quite rare, when the asynchronous loading failed and scripts were executed in a wrong order.

+Do __Force Reload__ of a window/page (from the main top menu or in your browser)

 ## Browsers console
 Any errors caused by a cell evaluation will be shown below